ziadoz/silex-capsule/README.md

 }
 ````

-If you've enabled query logging on your connection, you can retrieve the log through Capsule:
+If you've enabled query logging on your connection you can retrieve it through Capsule:

 ````php
 Capsule::connection($name)->getQueryLog();
 ````

+You can toggling query logging on a per-connection basis using the `logging` option in your connection credentials.

-You can also use Eloquent's schema building tools, for example to build migrations:
+You can also use Eloquent's schema building tools to build migrations:

 ````php
 $app['capsule']->schema()->create('books', function($table) {